Pedroptristao/Pedroptristao/README.md

 - 📖 I’m currently studying at [Trybe](https://www.betrybe.com/)

-- 🧠 Proficient in React, Redux, CSS, Docker, MySQL, NodeJS and TypeScript
+- 🧠 Proficient in React, Redux, CSS, Docker, MySQL, NodeJS, TypeScript and MongoDB

 - 👌🏻 Good understanding of OOP and Solid

-- 📚 I’m currently learning MongoDB
+- 📚 I’m currently learning Java, spring framework

 - 👨🏻‍💻 I plan to learn Ruby on rails, Flutter and much more in the future!